limoondev/Cosmos.win/README.md

 ```
 *(It is highly recommended to run Cosmos.win inside **Windows Terminal** for proper font-ligatures and rendering).*

+*(Edit : If you want to use Cosmos as a binary file, use my [PyInstaller Batch Builder](https://github.com/limoondev/PyInstaller-Batch-Reimagined)

 ---

 ## 🔑 Access Control System